borkdude/jet/doc/query.md

 The `--query` option allows to select or remove specific parts of the output.
 A query is written in EDN.

-These Clojure-like functions are supported:
+These Clojure-like functions are supported in jet-lang:

 - for maps: `assoc`, `assoc-in`, `update`, `update-in`, `keys`, `vals`, `set/rename-keys`, `select-keys`, `dissoc`, `map-vals`, `juxt`, `count`, `into`.